drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 ## Drasi CLI Source
 The Drasi CLI is written in Go.
 If you want to explore how the Drasi CLI works, the source code is in the [drasi-platform repo](https://github.com/drasi-project/drasi-platform) in the [cli folder](https://github.com/drasi-project/drasi-platform/tree/main/cli).

-The [readme.md](https://github.com/drasi-project/drasi-platform/blob/main/cli/README.md) file in the `cli` folder describes how to build the Drasi CLI from source.
+The [readme.md](https://github.com/drasi-project/drasi-platform/blob/main/cli/README.md) file in the `cli` folder describes how to build the Drasi CLI from source and install it on your computer.

 The definitions of **SourceProviders** installed by default when you run `drasi init` are contained in the [default-source-providers.yaml](https://github.com/drasi-project/drasi-platform/blob/main/cli/service/resources/default-source-providers.yaml) file.

 The definitions of **ReactionProviders** installed by default when you run `drasi init` are contained in the [default-reaction-providers.yaml](https://github.com/drasi-project/drasi-platform/blob/main/cli/service/resources/default-reaction-providers.yaml) file.